Johnny Depp And Amber Heard: A Timeline Of Their Professional And Personal Relationship

 Amber Heard Files Motion To Dismiss Suit In April 2019

-In April 2019, Heard filed a motion to dismiss the complaint, stating that Depp became violent on numerous occasions during their relationship.
+In April 2019 Deadline reported that Heard filed a motion to dismiss the complaint, stating that Depp became violent on numerous occasions during their relationship.
 The motion details more than examples of abuse by Depp, who she referred to as “The Monster" when he would act that way.

 A month later, on May 20, 2019, Depp and his legal team filed an opposition to Heard’s motion, arguing that Heard had made up the allegations against her ex-husband and that she had gone to court in “painted-on bruises.”
 Depp also argued that Heard had been abusing him throughout their relationship.

-But that’s not the end of the story.
-In fact, it has only grown more far-reaching in the months since the motions were filed.
-In July 2019, Depp’s legal tame announced that it would subpoena James Franco after he was spotted in a 2016 surveillance video alongside Heard after she reportedly got into a fight with Depp.
+In July 2019, Depp’s legal team announced that it would subpoena James Franco after he was spotted in a 2016 surveillance video alongside Heard after she reportedly got into a fight with Depp.
 Franco reportedly lived in the same apartment complex as Depp and Heard at the time of the incident.
 In lieu of providing testimony if the suit goes to trial, Franco has filed a request to provide a sealed deposition.

 The whole situation was further muddled in early 2020 when audio from a 2015 therapy session involving the then couple was leaked online.
 Throughout the audio, Heard and Depp both can be heard acknowledging their anger issues before both agree to put an end to the physical violence before things went too far.
-One of the most newsworthy portions of the two-hour taped therapy session revolve around Heard’s alleged confession to hitting Depp during their relationship.
+One of the most newsworthy portions of the two-hour taped therapy session revolves around Heard’s alleged confession to hitting Depp during their relationship.

-Proceedings in the defamation suit were supposed to get started in early February, but they have since been delayed until August 3 when it will be held in Fairfax County, Virginia.
-How the new audio, and the ramifications from the revelations found within, affects the case remains to be seen.